How to Install and Configure VNC on Ubuntu 18.04

 There are several desktop environments (DE) available in Ubuntu repositories.
 We’ll be installing Xfce .
-It is fast, stable and lightweight desktop environment, which makes it ideal for usage on a remote server.
+It is a fast, stable and lightweight desktop environment, which makes it ideal for usage on a remote server.

 Then, type the following command to install Xfce on your server:

 sudo apt install xfce4 xfce4-goodies xorg dbus-x11 x11-xserver-utils